What is the Internet?

 Isn't there a problem with security on the Internet?

 Security isn't nearly as big a problem as people would have you believe.
-In a few months' time a single security protocol, co-developed by Visa and MasterCard, will provide a universal standard for the exchange of credit card information.
+It is hoped that a single security protocol, co-developed by Visa and MasterCard, will provide a universal standard for the exchange of credit card information.

 Is the Internet just a fad that will eventually blow over?